polyformproject/commercial.polyformproject.org/terms.md

 The vendor guarantees that the software will perform as described in its documentation {{#warranty=period}}during the warranty period on the order{{/warranty=period}}{{#warranty=term}}while this agreement continues{{/warranty=term}}, except when:

-- the customer uses an older version of the software than the latest provided under this agreement
+- using older version of the software than the latest provided under this agreement

 {{#modification=yes}}
-- the customer modifies the software
+- using the software with modifications
 {{/modification=yes}}

-- the customer runs the software using hardware or software different from that required, according to the documentation
+- running the software using hardware or software different from that required, according to the documentation

-- the customer combines the software with other software or hardware in ways not described in the documentation
+- combining the software with other software or hardware in ways not described in the documentation

 ## Malware